 This post has partner links that I may receive compensation for at no cost to you.
 Thank you!

 Istanbul is known for many wonderful things.
 Its food is perhaps some of the best on the planet.
 Its history is some of the longest & most intriguing.
 Its sights, from the architecture to the views across the Bosphorus to the radiant golden sunsets are gorgeous.
 What Istanbul is not known for is craft beer.
 Alcohol is subjected to high taxes in Turkey, thus discouraging many drinkers.
-Coming from expensive San Francisco, I had no real issue with paying the equivalent of $8-9 USD for a cocktail or $5-6 USD for a craft beer, but compared to other prices in the country, you’ll experience quite a shock.
-If you want to drink in Istanbul, you’ll pay.
+Coming from expensive San Francisco, I had no real issue with paying the equivalent of $8-9 USD for a cocktail or $5-6 USD for a craft beer, but compared to other prices in the country, you’ll experience quite a shock if you want to drink in Istanbul.
 That said, there are a few good places where you can go to drink craft beer in Istanbul.
 Here’s what I found during my visit.

 The best craft beer in Istanbul, Turkey